 Here is a quick overview of what is included with your annual pass;

 If you're only visiting for the day, you can purchase a day ticket instead, which will give you access to all of the above, valid for the day of your visit only.
 Day tickets do not give you 12 months of unlimited free return visits.

 *The Rattler Bar is still able to serve Rattler, however, due to the latest COVID table service guidance, only staff members are currently permitted to use the self-serve bar.

 In light of Government advice and as a COVID-19 Secure Venue, we will be asking all visitors to follow the "Tier" guidance and "The Rule of 6" whilst at the farm.

 The rule of 6 restricts groups socialising by up to 6 people, which applies both indoors and outdoors.
 All other guidance will remain the same, such as social distancing at 1m plus, frequent hand washing at the various handwash stations around the farm, and as often as possible - the use of face-masks, which is mandatory in indoor areas (excluding those with valid exemptions).

 If you have already booked tickets for a group larger than 6, please get in touch with us or you may still visit the farm, providing you split your group to comply with this guidance.

-Visitors who live in tier 3 covid area have been advised by the government to reduce the number of journeys you make where possible.
-We politely ask visitors from these tiers to respect those rules to prevent the spread in a tier-one area such as Cornwall.
+Visitors who live in Tier 3 or Tier 4 covid area have been advised by the government to reduce the number of journeys you make where possible.
+We politely ask visitors from these tiers to respect those rules to prevent the spread of coronavirus.

 We want to make it as easy as possible for you to visit Healeys, and enjoy discovering the secrets of the cyder farm during a much-loved family day out.